 - Graduate with eligibility to apply to Social Work England to practise as a social worker in the UK.

 This course is suitable whether you'd like to start a new career or upskill as an existing support worker or care assistant.
 We have an excellent record of social work graduate employment, and as a professionally approved course, employability skills are integrated into the apprenticeship to help you develop your career afterwards.

-2. How you learn
+How you learn

-You'll explore topics to prepare you for practice – including multi-agency team meetings, specific intervention methods such as signs of safety, family group's conferencing, basic mental health first aid, motivational interviewing, report writing and courtroom skills.
+You'll explore topics to prepare you for practice, including multi-agency team meetings, specific intervention methods such as signs of safety, family group's conferencing, basic mental health first aid, motivational interviewing, report writing and courtroom skills.
 Through your placements and work-based learning, you'll gain real life experience of a variety of practice settings.

-You learn through
+You will learn through:

-- day release and distance learning
+- on-campus and distance learning

 - work-based learning and placements